 Instructions

-- Wash the rocket leaves thoroughly and pat them dry using paper towels.
+- Wash the rocket leaves thoroughly and pat them dry using paper towels.4 cups arugula

-- In a food processor, combine the rocket, almond butter, minced garlic, lemon zest, and juice.
+- In a bowl of a food processor, combine the rocket, almond butter, minced garlic, parmesan, lemon zest, and juice.
 Pulse until the mixture is well blended and starts to form a paste.
-You might need to scrape down the sides of the processor bowl and blend again to ensure everything is well incorporated.
+You might need to scrape down the sides of the processor bowl and blend again to ensure everything is well incorporated.1/4 cup almond butter, 1 garlic clove, 1/3 cup parmesan cheese

 - With the food processor running, slowly drizzle in the olive oil.
 If the pesto is too thick, you can add a bit more olive oil or a splash of water to thin it out.
-Blend until you reach the desired consistency.
+Blend until you reach the desired consistency.1/4 cup olive oil

 - Add chili flakes, salt, and pepper to taste.
-Blend the pesto again briefly after adding the seasonings.
+Blend the pesto again briefly after adding the seasonings.1/4 tsp salt, 1/8 tsp pepper, 1/2 tsp chili flakes

 - Use the lemon pesto as a sauce for pasta, a spread for sandwiches, or a dip for veggies and bread.